ngxs/store/docs/concepts/state.md

 In the state decorator, we define some metadata about the state.
 These options
 include:

 - `name`: The name of the state slice.
-Note: The name must be unique for the entire application.
+Note: The name is a required parameter and must be unique for the entire application.
 Names must be object property safe, AKA no dashes, dots, etc.
 - `defaults`: Default set of object/array for this state slice.
 - `children`: Child sub state associations.